 I’ve mentioned the importance of trust earlier, and I’ll say it again.
 No matter what type of managers your stakeholders are, your number one objective when you start a project should be figuring out how to build trust.
 It’s your job to figure out what these stakeholders need for the design process to run smoothly.

-Over time and with enough projects under your belt you will develop the ability to identify who you’re working with little effort —you develop a sort of sixth sense for it.
+Over time and with enough projects under your belt you will develop the ability to identify who you’re working with with little effort —you develop a sort of sixth sense for it.

 However, one wrong stakeholder interpretation could derail a project altogether.
 This is a vital piece of the product development process and, as designers, we have to be ready.